faramarzmunshi/d2l-nlp/NLP/Introduction.md

 * Understand the fundamental problems in NLP (check)
 * Understand the divisions between the problems in NLP (check)
-* Understand the relationship between NLP and other fields of research (not done)
+* Understand the relationship between NLP and other fields of research (check)
 * Briefly introduce both statistical as well as linguistic approaches to solving a variety of the aforementioned problems, the logic behind the solutions, and the unification of the linguistic and statistical approaches (check)
-* Briefly understand the basic syntax and definitions of certain terms with pertinence to the English language
+* Briefly understand the basic syntax and definitions of certain terms with pertinence to the English language (in process)
-* Introduce the case study of Sentiment Analysis and the scale of even a single problem in NLP
+* Introduce the case study of Sentiment Analysis and the scale of even a single problem in NLP (in process)

 Words that are *italicized* are special vocabulary words that will be extremely helpful to remember and understand for future NLP work.
 They are also included in a glossary at the end.
 There are exercises at the end of this section to help you, the reader, understand and work through a simple NLP example and start formulating basic solutions for these complex problems.